wdecoster/nanostat/README.md

 ```

 I welcome all suggestions, bug reports, feature requests and contributions.
 Please leave an [issue](https://github.com/wdecoster/nanostat/issues) or open a pull request.
 I will usually respond within a day, or rarely within a few days.

+## CITATION
+If you use this tool, please consider citing our [publication](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty149/4934939).